demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-delete-service-from-device

 ***
-Delete a service from a device
+Delete a service from a device.

 #### Base Command